-After the completion of contract negotiation, the procurement officer will issue a written Notice of Intent to Award and send copies of that notice to all offerors who submitted proposals.
-The notice will set out the names of all offerors and identify the offeror selected for award.
+After the completion of contract negotiation, the procurement officer will issue a written Notice of Intent to Award and send copies of that notice to all offerors who submit proposals.
+The notice will list the names of all offerors and identify the offeror selected for the award.